jamwaffles/jamwaffles.github.io/content/announcing-ethercrab.md

 One import of note is `std::tx_rx_task`.
 This is a ready-made function that creates a future that will handle all network communications.
 This would be switched out for something else if a different network driver is used, or for a mock if writing tests.
+EtherCrab provides building blocks to make writing your own networking adapters as easy as possible.

-Next, EtherCrab needs to know some details about how much storage it should be given.
+Next, because EtherCrab statically allocates all its memory, it needs to know some details about how much storage it should be given.
 We could use magic numbers where the const generics require them, but let's give them names so we know which numbers mean what.

 ```rust
 /// Maximum number of slaves that can be stored.
 This must be a power of 2 greater than 1.